 Melisandre and the mysterious Quaithe hail from Asshai.

 - The Faceless: Asshai'i walk the city masked and veiled.
+Considering what takes place in the city, it may double as Malevolent Masked Men.

 - Vice City: It is said that there is no knowledge, magic or religion forbidden in Asshai.
 Mystics of any kind can practice their rituals, no matter how bloody or obscene, and can even fornicate with demons if such is their desire.